Clemson Dining Reusable Program FAQs

 To maximize the sustainability of the reusable program, we encourage graduating diners to return their tokens and token holders at the end of their last semester.
-Clemson Dining will manage a specific “return” process at Schilletter and McAlister Dining Halls to collect these items from graduating diners.
+Clemson Dining will manage a specific “return” process at dining locations to collect these items from graduating diners.

 Can I bring my own reusable to-go container to use in dining?